gabber-dev/sdks-ts/packages/client-core/src/v2/README.md

 See the `demo/` folder for a complete interactive example showcasing:
 - Real-time workflow connection using proxy server approach
 - Audio/video streaming with microphone and camera controls
-- Event-driven interaction with workflow nodes
+- Event-driven interaction with workflow nodes using predictable node IDs
 - Visual node discovery and debugging
 - Proper event handling for run state and connection state changes
+- Fallback to dynamic node discovery when needed

 The demo demonstrates the recommended proxy server approach for web applications, where API keys are handled securely on the backend rather than exposed in client-side code.